KATT/options-curry/README.md

 Curry a function's default options.

-Since working with TypeScript I've moved to mostly having functions that only accepts 1 options arguments as input arguments get named, order of args doesn't matter, and you can add new options without breaking the API.
+Since working with TypeScript I've moved to mostly having functions that only accepts 1 options argument as then the args get named, order of args doesn't matter, and you can add new options without breaking the API.

 Sometimes it's nice to compose a new function with default values set.
 This lib does that.